marcop135/bullframe.css/README.md

 [https://github.com/marcop135/bullframe.css](https://github.com/marcop135/bullframe.css)

-bullframe.css is an (S)CSS framework that works on every browsers, modern or not.
+bullframe.css is an (S)CSS framework that works on every browser, modern or not.

 It's a cross-browser, responsive, IE8+ collection of default HTML UI elements ([atoms](https://atomicdesign.bradfrost.com/chapter-2/#atoms)) for your Sass project.